cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/structure/tables.md

 title: Tables
 ---

-## Tables

-Tables and lists can significantly reduce complexity.
-Look for opportunities to create tables and lists in documentation where appropriate.

-### Tables
+# Tables

 Using tables to simplify content and data provides a comprehensive way to arrange design, structure, outlines, pattern, or order.
 It is a great tool for comparisons, breakdowns, lists, functions, and descriptions.

 Here are some tips when creating tables:

-+ Label column headers
++ Label column headers.
 + Label row headers if appropriate.
 + Avoid merged cells.
 When cells are merged, it impacts how a screen reader navigates the page.
 + Avoid too much text.
 + Aim for parallelism within the column.
 + Keep tables as simple and as small as possible.

-#### When to use tables
+## When to use tables

 Tables display pieces of information that have some sort of relationship.

 For example:

 + Dates and descriptions, like a changelog
 + A list of products with attributes

-#### When not to use tables
+## When not to use tables

 + Do not use tables to format a page.

-#### Markdown Examples
+## Markdown Examples

 **Add a table**